eclipse-packaging/packages/RELEASING.md

 - [ ] Run the [Promote a Build](https://ci.eclipse.org/packaging/job/promote-a-build/) CI job to prepare build artifacts and copy them to download.eclipse.org
     - [ ] Run the build once in `DRY_RUN` mode to ensure that the output is correct before it is copied to download.eclipse.org.
 - [ ] Run the [Notarize MacOSX Downloads](https://ci.eclipse.org/packaging/job/notarize-downloads/) CI job to notarize DMG packages on download.eclipse.org
+- [ ] **TO BE AUTOMATED** See [Bug 568574](https://bugs.eclipse.org/bugs/show_bug.cgi?id=568574): Touch all files for the milestone in the download area to make sure mirrors are not misreporting them as mirrored before sending announcements.
 - [ ] Send email to epp-dev to request package maintainers test it.
 - [ ] **24 Hours before Final release** Make sure files are in final location to allow downloads to mirror
     - [ ] rename the provisional release milestone to final directory (E.g. [2020-09/202009101200](https://download.eclipse.org/technology/epp/downloads/release/2020-09/202009101200/) -> [2020-09/R](https://download.eclipse.org/technology/epp/downloads/release/2020-09/R/) (to match what is in [release.xml](https://download.eclipse.org/technology/epp/downloads/release/release.xml)) - this only applies to downloads, not to packages